 What are the minimum requirements for the fossil preparation tools I am using?

 Low air consumption air pens can be used with relatively small air compressors.
-The whole range of ZOIC air pens or air scribes are extremely low air consumption within their respective categories (all under 10l/min or 0.3CFM).
-Other brands vary widely, please check with the manufacturer (the highest we are aware of is nearly 10x the air consumption of our range).
+The whole range of ZOIC air pens or air scribes are extremely low air consumption within their respective categories (with the PRO Range all under 10l/min or 0.3CFM).
+Other brands vary widely, please check with the manufacturer (the highest we are aware of is nearly 10x the air consumption of our PRO range).

 Minimum of 24l air compressor such as the 24l Draper (best for a tight budget where noise isn't an issue - also available as part of our fossil prep starter kit), the Oil-free 24l NuAir Super Silent, the durable and powerful 24l Bambi or the Quiet 50l Scheppach (for those on a tighter budget who need silent).
 For a slightly quieter time of it, the 50l Draper 1.5kW has the same motor as the 24l, but has the capactiy to hold twice as much air and so will therefore kick in less often.